 Music Hub Investment Programme

-The Music Hub Investment Programme, administered by Arts Council England, gave organisations the opportunity to apply to become a Hub Lead Organisation for the Music Hub programme sarting in September 2024.
+Following the publication of the English National Plan for Music Education in June 2022, the Music Hub Investment Programme (administered by Arts Council England) gave organisations the opportunity to apply to become a Hub Lead Organisation from September 2024.
 We collated resources relating to the Investment Programme here.

 Read about the Music Hub Investment Programme on the Arts Council England website.